halilertekin/CC-RouterMultiProvider/README.md

 ---

-**Note**: This is a configuration package.
+**Note**: This is an enhanced configuration package.
 To use it, you need to install the original [@musistudio/claude-code-router](https://github.com/musistudio/claude-code-router) package.

+## 🌟 Show Your Support

+If you find this useful, please give it a ⭐ on [GitHub](https://github.com/halilertekin/CC-RouterMultiProvider)!